Lead Editor

 About The Game

-Hopetown is a new narrative-first RPG inspired by Disco Elysium, being built by some of the team that worked on Disco Elysium, including Martin Luiga (founder of the ZA/UM Cultural Movement, writer of several characters on Disco Elysium, writer of the first short story in the Disco Elysium world), Lenval Brown (narrator of Disco Elysium) and Piotr Sobolewski (former CEO of Knights of Unity, which completed all the tech for Disco Elysium).
+Hopetown is a new narrative-first RPG inspired by Disco Elysium, being built by some of the team that worked on Disco Elysium, including Martin Luiga (founder of the ZA/UM Cultural Movement, writer of several characters on Disco Elysium, and author of the first short story in the Disco Elysium universe), Lenval Brown (narrator of Disco Elysium), and Piotr Sobolewski (former CEO of Knights of Unity, responsible for the tech development of Disco Elysium).

-We are currently moving into early production, building out the foundational systems, characters, and mechanics that will define the experience.
-With your help, we can transform Hopetown from a great cRPG into an unforgettable one — a living, breathing universe of stories, surprises, and challenges.
+We are currently moving into early production, focusing on building foundational systems, characters, and mechanics that will shape the experience.
+With your help, we aim to transform Hopetown into an unforgettable, living universe of stories, surprises, and challenges.

 About Us

-Longdue is a studio founded to create rich, emotional, story-first games that challenge players\’ expectations.
-We\’re a remote team of writers, artists, designers, and engineers, bringing together talent from across the industry to push the boundaries of narrative-driven RPGs.
+Longdue is a studio dedicated to creating rich, emotional, story-first games that challenge players\’ expectations.
+Our remote team of writers, artists, designers, and engineers brings diverse talent to push the boundaries of narrative-driven RPGs.
+As we\’re still early in production, new team members will have a tangible impact on the world we\’re building.
+We value creativity, openness, and care over convention, believing that extraordinary games can come from small, focused teams.

 About The Role

-As the primary editorial leader, you\’ll work closely with the CEO, Art, Production, and Tech teams to integrate narrative seamlessly into the development process, while building a creative and collaborative culture within the writing team.
+You will collaborate closely with the CEO, Art, Production, and Tech teams to seamlessly integrate narrative into the development process and foster a creative, collaborative culture within the writing team.

 Responsibilities

-- Maintain and evolve the game\’s voice, tone, and editorial standards through clear documentation and style guides
+• Maintain and evolve the game\’s voice, tone, and editorial standards through documentation and style guides.

-- Build morale, foster a positive creative environment, and act as a motivating presence for the narrative team
+• Build morale, foster a positive creative environment, and motivate the narrative team.

-- Support the scaling of narrative pipelines as we transition from early development into full production
+• Support scaling of narrative pipelines as we transition from early to full production.

-- Proactively identify opportunities to strengthen storytelling, world-building, and emotional player engagement
+• Identify opportunities to enhance storytelling, world-building, and emotional engagement.

 Requirements